Alpine Climbing

 Climbing Clothing

 Belay Jacket & Expedition Hood or Down Jacket This item of Buffalo is super for summer use as spare clothing, being light and still warm when wet.
 If you don't like it then a down jacket will do.
-For winter, take the full Buffalo Double-P System for preference (ie Big Face Shirt, Half-Zip Salopettes, Belay Jacket & XPD Hood) and ignore the next four items and the above two.
-Or take summer kit, with tougher waterproofs and extra pullovers.
+For winter, either take the full Buffalo Double-P System (ie Big Face Shirt, Half-Zip Salopettes, Belay Jacket & XPD Hood) and ignore the next four items and the above two, or take summer kit, with tougher waterproofs and extra pullovers.

-Waterproof Jacket Very lighweight - if you get the forecast right you should not need to wear it.
+Waterproof Jacket Very lightweight - if you get the forecast right you should not need to wear it and if you do have to wear it you'll almost certainly be descending.

-Windproof Top Wear this in preference to a waterproof and carry the waterproof in your sack.
+Windproof Top or Softshell Top Wear this in preference to a waterproof and carry the waterproof in your sack.
 You'll be far more comfortable and will not need to stop all the time to adjust your layers.
 It can be a lightweight softshell or, lighter still, a Pertex top.

 Softshell Trousers Hardwearing, stretchy and fairly wind and weather resistant.